-The library provides students with access to both standard reference materials and resources in the form of texts, manuals, trade journals, periodicals, and computerized resources that support the curricula offered at the school.
-Circulating materials may be borrowed upon presentation of a current student ID card.
-During posted library hours, the Library Coordinator is available to provide reference services to students, to teach students and to reinforce their knowledge on using the library.
+The virtual library provides students with access to both standard reference materials and resources in the form of texts, manuals, trade journals, periodicals, and computerized resources that support the curricula offered at the school.
+Faculty and staff are available to provide reference services to students, to teach students and to reinforce their knowledge on using the virtual library.